nullychunko/H5B-LCE/README.md

+# H5B-LCE
+An expansion to HTML5b hoping to increase modding capabilities

 # HTML5b
 An HTML5 port of Cary Huang's flash game [BFDIA 5b](http://bfdi.tv/5b/) using only pureJS and HTML5.
 Everything relating to the gameplay has been implemented and the level creator has had all its major functionalities implemented.
 Once all the minor fixes are implemented; I will move on to adding the 5b level sharing platform called "Explore".